Information for New Students

 Advice For Newly-Admitted Honors Students

-The living and learning programs are designed to help students explore their interests, regardless of major.
+The living-learning programs are designed to help students explore their interests, regardless of major.
 For example, Honors Humanities or Design Cultures & Creativity can be great options for a student majoring in engineering who is also interested in the arts.

 Consider Some Advice from Current Honors Students